yingCMU/tensor_flow/kalman_filters/study_notes/kalman_filters.md

 but the new peak will NOT be between the heights of the other two.
 In fact, it will be higher!
 This is because more measurements always gives us more certainty.
 ![alt text][kf-gaussian]

+Notice that the new mean is between the previous two means and the new variance is LESS than either of the previous variances.

 ![alt text][kf-math]